- Why Standard Life

 New to auto-enrolment?

-Here's a simple guide to the basics - what, why, when, who and how?
+Here's a simple guide to the basics - what, why, when and how?

 Auto-enrolment was introduced by the Department for Work and Pensions to help more people save for their retirement by having a workplace pension scheme.